agabor/docs/_includes/parse-server/usage.md

 * `auth`: Configure support for [3rd party authentication](#oauth-and-3rd-party-authentication).
 * `maxUploadSize`: Maximum file upload size.
 Make sure your server does not restrict max request body size (e.g. nginx.conf `client_max_body_size 100m;`)

-The Parse Server object was built to be passed directly into `app.use`, which will mount the Parse API at a specified path in your Express app:
+The MSG Server object was built to be passed directly into `app.use`, which will mount the MSG API at a specified path in your Express app:

 ```js
 var express = require('express');